AureaFlamma/midas-cli/roadmap.md

 12. Folder structure (esp. helpers) ⏸️ - will do later.
 Not enough files to know what pattern would make sense.
 13. Dev script: populate DB ✅
 14. Implement sort by ✅
-15. Sort by stats
+16. Delete all ✅
-16. Delete all
+17. Support for bars
-17. Edit holding
+18. Support for more types of coins
 18. Address comments
 19. Make sure table works from install
 20. Why won't the key work from outside directory?